JamesQuintero/Redlay-Social-Network/README.md

 http://www.redlay.com

-This project began development in July 2010.
-After 3 years, the site was taken offline and put in a sort of hibernation to reduce hosting costs.
+This project began development in July 2011.
+After 1.5 years, the site went into a live beta.
+There wasn't much interest, so the site was taken offline and put in a sort of hibernation to reduce hosting costs.